yalpcode/matrix_service/README.md

 1. Press the "Use this template button" at the top right of this GitHub page
 2. Clone the service `git clone your-service-repo && cd your-service-repo && git submodule update --init`
-3. Give a proper name to your service and replace all the occurrences of "service_template" string with that name
+3. Give a proper name to your service and replace all the occurrences of "MatrixService" string with that name
 4. Feel free to tweak, adjust or fully rewrite the source code of your service.